Layr-Labs/eigenda/docs/spec/attestation/assignment.md

 ### Rollup Smart Contract

-When the rollup confirms its blob against the EigenDA batch, it checks that the `QuorumThreshold` for the blob is greater than the `AdversaryThreshold`.
+When the rollup confirms its blob against the EigenDA batch, it checks that the `ConfirmationThreshold` for the blob is greater than the `AdversaryThreshold`.
 This means that if the `ChunkLength` determined by the disperser is invalid, the batch cannot be confirmed as a sufficient number of nodes will not sign.